sansfrontiere/own/_pages/work.md

 permalink: http://www.sansfrontiere.co.uk/work/
 published: true
 ---
-<h1 class="lighter">We've worked on a large variety of projects, large and small.
-This is just a selection of our recent work. <a title="Contact" href="http://www.sansfrontiere.co.uk/contact/">Get in touch</a> if you'd like to talk to us about your project or brief.</h1>
+<h1 class="lighter">This is just a selection of our recent work.
+We've worked on a large variety of projects, large and small. <a title="Contact" href="http://www.sansfrontiere.co.uk/contact/">Get in touch</a> if you'd like to talk to us about your project or brief.</h1>

 <hr class="green line2" />